 Climbing inside the pyramids should be on every Egyptian itinerary in my opinion – it’s an experience unlike anything else in the world.
 As impressive as it is to see the great pyramids of Giza from the outside, it’s completely different to see them from within!

-Do you need a ticket to go inside the pyramids?
+Do you need a ticket to go inside the Pyramids of Giza?

 Climbing inside the pyramids isn’t included in the general admission ticket.
 The Great Pyramid of Khufu costs 400 EGP and the Pyramid of Khafre is 100EGP.
 I opted to go inside the Great Pyramid of Khufu.
 Make sure to buy your extra tickets from the ticket booth when you enter, or you’ll have to walk all the way back down the hill to get them later.